wlzhang2020/wlzhang2020.github.io/_pages/about.md

 2024\~2025 Semester A - SDSC5002 Exploratory Data Analysis and Visualization, TA\

 ## News
+[2026.01] Our paper about 'Personalized Memory Retrieval' and 'Long-Term Memory' has been accepted to ICLR'26, congratulations to Yingyi and Derong!

 [2026.01] Our paper 'To Search or Not to Search: Aligning the Decision Boundary of Deep Search Agents via Causal Intervention' is accepted to WWW'26!

 [2025.11] Our paper AB Agent is accepted to KDD'26 Benchmark Track!